bruneli/scalaopt/README.md

     scala> minimize(((x: Variables) => x dot x, (x: Variables) => x * 2.0), Vector(2.0, 4.0)) // Exact derivatives

 `Variables` is an alias for `Seq[Double]`.
-The two classes `RichVector` and `RichMatrix` provide some small DSL used internally to easy the understanding of vector and matrix algebra.
+The two classes `RichVector` and `RichMatrix` provide some small DSL used internally to ease the understanding of vector and matrix algebra.

 The `core` project has only one dependency on apache math common3 for the matrix algebra.